B2B Marketing Writing

-A Journalistic Approach to B2B Marketing and Technical Content
+A Journalistic Approach to B2B Marketing & Technical Content

 Clarity of purpose is the key factor for success in any content marketing process.
 Gaining that clarity requires insight and understanding into the forces that propel your business: purpose, mission, vision, and goals.

-We take five steps to gain an understanding of what your business is about and write content that resonates with who you are and where you are taking your prospects and customers.
+We take five steps to gain an understanding of what your business is about and in our approach to B2B marketing writing.
+The reuslt is content that resonates with who you are and where you are taking your prospects and customers.

 Step 1.
 Ideal State Action Plan (ISAP)

 We use the ISAP to determine the ideal state you want to achieve.
 ISAP is a process of asking questions and categorizing answers as Ideal, Present, and Pathways.
 It leads to an overall understanding of your business, what you want to achieve, where you stand, and how to get to where you want to go.
 Questions include:

 - What are your purpose, mission, vision, goals, and objectives?

 - What do you do and how do you make money?

 - Who are your customers/clients?